Indoor or versatile challenges

 Safety Points: Not all groups should be trusted to be able to do this.
 The commands are very important and need to be stressed.
 Also the faller needs to know that it is very important for them to stay straight and arms crossed, if they fall seat first instead of straight all of their weight falls on a few people and they may be dropped.
 If they do not keep their arms crossed they will hit someone.

 Debrief: Why was this hard for some?
 What helped people get over their fear?
 Relate this to life

 Set Up: Carpet Squares, pink markers upstairs in the gym or start/stop markers for outside

 Description: There is a hot chocolate river that the group needs to get across.
 Start with every group member on one side, the goal is for them to make it across to the finish.
-The group must use the carpet square "marshmallows" to safely transport members to the end.
+The group must use the carpet square "marshmallows" to safely transport members to other the end.
 The squares cannot be scooted, slid, or jumped to.
 If you are not in contact with a "marshmallow" you lose it.
 Give the participants disadvantages as needed, ex no talking if they've done this before.